 My blood still boils thinking about that day.
-But that’s when I know something had to change.
+But that’s when I knew something had to change.
 Me getting mad at her, made her get mad at me.
 And then we just became two people who shut down.

 When I tried to take away her power, she tried to take away mine.
 And we were at a standstill.